 Participation in these groups is a chance to role play, practice social skills and receive constructive feedback on progress.
 The power of skills groups is to reduce the feeling of isolation felt by addicts and to provide an opportunity to witness the challenges and successes of others.

-At Trafalgar Addiction Treatment Centres we have developed the following skills groups designed to provide maximum long-term benefit.
+We have developed the following skills groups designed to provide maximum long-term benefit.
 These groups are available at all our locations:

 The focus of this group is to educate our clients on how to set short and long-term goals, the steps required to complete these goals and how to recognize if they are being met.